A number of international airlines have announced the suspension of their operations to the Middle East. Here are the latest updates:

 -to and from Amman, Dammam, Erbil, Beirut, Tehran, Riyadh until October 24

-Lufthansa says that "Passengers on all affected Lufthansa Group flights to the abovementioned destinations, whose flights have already been cancelled, may request a full refund at Help Center | Lufthansa or through their travel agent or a rebooking on any later LHG operated flight".
-At the same time, guests who hold LHG tickets to TLV, AMM, BEY, EBL, DMM und DXB issued on or before March 1, 2026, that have not yet been cancelled with original travel dates up to March 15, 2026, will be allowed to rebook free of charge onto any LHG-operated flights from March 16,2026 up to March 31, 2026 or ask for a refund.
+Lufthansa says that "Passengers on all affected Lufthansa Group flights to the abovementioned destinations, whose flights have already been canceled, may request a full refund at Help Center | Lufthansa or through their travel agent or a rebooking on any later LHG operated flight".
+At the same time, guests who hold LHG tickets to TLV, AMM, BEY, EBL, DMM und DXB issued on or before March 1, 2026, that have not yet been cancelled with original travel dates up to March 15, 2026, will be allowed to rebook free of charge onto any LHG-operated flights from March 16, 2026 up to March 31, 2026 or ask for a refund.

 Aegean Airlines has announced the cancellation of its flights to and from Middle Eastern destinations, following recent developments in the region.
-As of March 16, flights to and from Dubai and Riyadh are cancelled until the evening of 19 April 2026; to and from Beirut and Amman until the early morning hours of 23 April 2026; to and from Tel Aviv until the evening of 23 April 2026; to and from Erbil and Baghdad until the early morning hours of 25 May 2026.
+As of April 6, flights to and from Tel Aviv are canceled until June 26.
+Flights to and from Dubai and Riyadh remain canceled until the evening of 19 April 2026; to and from Beirut and Amman until the early morning hours of 23 April 2026; to and from Erbil and Baghdad until the early morning hours of 25 May 2026.

 Affected passengers may ask for a full refund, credit vouchers, or ticket change with no additional fees.